LLNL/axom/src/axom/primal/docs/sphinx/idxbvhtree.rst

 testing for probe intersection with a bin (bounding box) is cheap.
 If a bin intersection test fails (misses), the contents of the bin are cheaply pruned out of the search.
 If the probe does intersect a bin, the next level of bins is tested for probe intersection.
-Without the spatial index, each probe point must be tested against each triangle.
+Without the acceleration data structure, each probe point must be tested against each triangle.

 .. literalinclude:: ../../examples/primal_introduction.cpp
    :start-after: _bvhtree_header_start